Glossary

 Polarisation

 The efficiency of a diffraction grating usually varies with the polarisation of interest.
-Therefore the polarisation state must be be determined.
+Therefore the polarisation state must be determined.
 TM-polarisation meaning the electrical vector is perpendicular to the grating grooves corresponds to P-polarisation.
-TE-polarisation meaning the electrical vector is parallell to the grating grooves corresponds to S-polarisation.
+TE-polarisation meaning the electrical vector is parallel to the grating grooves corresponds to S-polarisation.
 (TM+TE)/2 meaning unpolarised light.

 Sinusoidal gratings